AndroidHell/rocinatne/notes.md

 - set up blog or news - pick one format - will add featured in the future
 - projects, services, gallery, reviews - prob 2
 - home page - about, services or sales pitch, maybe small gallery, expose, carousel, small review, some other stuff
-- add email env var to netlify when hosting
+- add WEB3FORMS_ACCESS_KEY env var for email form to netlify when hosting - rebuild project and wait a bit after adding env var
+- add custom domain name - notes for this later
+- set up decap cms once hosting is done
 -

 ## tomorrow - well actually Thursday